ahz777/js-card-war/README.md

 ## License

-This project is provided as-is without a specific license.
-Add a license if you plan to distribute or modify publicly.
+This project is licensed under the MIT License — see `LICENSE` for details.